enebular/docs/en/FileDeploys/index.md

 ### Deploy

-You can deploy files.
+You can deploy files and view deployment history.
-Also, see the history of the deployments.

 ### Devices

-You can delete files which deployed in devices.
+You can delete files which are deployed in devices.

 ### Access